OmengU/quap/documentation/documentation.typ

 *Logo Reference:*
 #figure(image("images/logos/reactrouter.png", height: 1.5cm), caption: [#link(<reactRouter>)[React Router]@image-reactrouter], supplement: "Figure", kind: "image")

 The Frontend of the project is a complex React application.
 It is divided into two main sections, which are different in both their implementation and use case.
-The first one is the Game Pages, which contain all the functionality needed for playing a game.
+The first one is the Game Pages, which contain all the functionality needed for playing a Game.
 They are shown in their own section in @architecture-frontend.
 This part of the application mainly uses SignalR connections to communicate with the Server.
 The other section is the Quiz Management interfaces, entirely used by the tutor.
 Here, they are able to create new Quizzes, edit existing ones, or delete Quizzes, which are no longer used.
 These functions are separated into two pages:

 - *Root Page:* Default page of the client.
-Displays all Quizzes and lets the tutor edit, create, delete, or start games with quizzes.
+Displays all Quizzes and lets the tutor edit, create, delete, or start Games with Quizzes.

 - *Edit Quiz Page*: This page is navigated when editing a Quiz.
 Here, individual Questions and Options are visible and editable.